2025 Santiago, Isabela, local elections

 Local elections were held in Santiago, Isabela on May 12, 2025, as part of the 2025 Philippine general election.
 Santiago voters elected a mayor, a vice mayor, and 10 out of 13 councilors of the Santiago City Council.

 Mayor

-Incumbent Sheena Tan (Lakas–CMD) is running for a second term.
+Incumbent Alyssa Sheena Tan (Lakas–CMD) is running for a second term.
 Tan was elected under PDP–Laban with 48.97% of the vote in 2022.

 Candidates

 The following candidates are included in the ballot: